menu

 Demographics

-The per capita income in Atlantis in 2018 was $75,210, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $300,840 for a family of four.
+The per capita income in Atlantis in 2022 was $68,985, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $275,940 for a family of four.
+However, Atlantis contains both very wealthy and poor people as well.

-Atlantis is a somewhat ethnically-diverse city.
+Atlantis is a very ethnically-diverse city.
 The people who call Atlantis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Atlantis residents report their race to be White, followed by Asian.
-Atlantis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.24% of the city’s residents.
-Important ancestries of people in Atlantis include English, Irish, German, Italian, and Polish.
+Important ancestries of people in Atlantis include German, English, Irish, Italian, and Polish.

 The most common language spoken in Atlantis is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.

 Notable & Unique Neighborhood Characteristics